Fairview Estates (Housing) Limited (“the Company”) is committed to protecting the privacy and security of your personal information.

 We do envisage that we will hold information about criminal convictions.

 We will only collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.
 Where appropriate, we will collect information about criminal convictions as part of the recruitment process or we may be notified of such information directly by you in the course of you working for us.
 We will use information about criminal convictions and offences in the following ways:

 - Making decisions about your continued employment or engagement.

 - Ensuring compliance with safeguarding legislation where relevant.

-We are allowed to use your personal information in this way where it is necessary to carry out employment rights and obligations and provided we do so in line with our data protection policy.
+We are allowed to use your personal information in this way where it is necessary for our legitimate interests (and your interests and fundamental rights do not override those interests) and it is also necessary for the purposes of exercising rights conferred by law on us in connection with employment and provided we do so in line with our data protection policy.

 We may have to share your data with third parties, including third-party service providers and other entities in the group.

 We require third parties to respect the security of your data and to treat it in accordance with the law.